Electricity sector in Nicaragua: Access to electricity

 In 2001, only 47% of the population in Nicaragua had access to electricity.
-The electrification programs developed by the former National Electricity Commission (CNE) with resources from the National Fund for the Development of the Electricity Industry (FODIEN), the Inter-American Development Bank, the World Bank and the Swiss Fund for Rural Electrification (FCOSER), have led to an increase in electricity access to 55% (68% according to the Census estimates, which also consider illegal connections)by 2006.
-However, this coverage is still among the lowest in the region and well below the 94.6 average for LAC Coverage in the rural areas is below 40%, while in urban areas it reaches 92%.
+The electrification programs developed by the former National Electricity Commission (CNE) with resources from the National Fund for the Development of the Electricity Industry (FODIEN), the Inter-American Development Bank, the World Bank and the Swiss Fund for Rural Electrification (FCOSER), have led to an increase in electricity access to 55% (68% according to the Census estimates, which also consider illegal connections) by 2006.
+However, this coverage is still among the lowest in the region and well below the 94.6 average for Latin America and the Caribbean (LAC) Coverage in the rural areas is below 40%, while in urban areas it reaches 92%.

-In 2004, the National Energy Commission (CNE) developed the National Plan for Rural Electrification (PLANER), which established goals and investment figures for the period 2004-2013.
+In 2004, the National Energy Commission (CNE) developed the National Plan for Rural Electrification (PLANER), which established goals and investment figures for the period 2004–2013.
 Its objective is to bring power to 90% of the country's rural areas by the end of 2012.
 The Rural Electrification Policy was approved in September 2006 as the main guide for implementation of the PLANER.